What Is a Restaurant Lease Agreement PDF?

 Assignment Rights in Leases

-When assignment rights are permitted by the lease, the tenant is able to transfer the remaining time in the lease to a third party for the rest of the lease's term.
+When assignment rights are permitted by the lease, the tenant can transfer the remaining time in the lease to a third party for the rest of the lease's term.
 Assignment rights are a way a tenant can get out of the expense of the lease without breaking it if the business doesn't work out or if a decision is made to sell the restaurant.
 It's common for the landlord to have the right to approve or deny the assignment.